FrankFK/FrankFK.github.io/_woopec_docs/MultipleTurtles.md

 The rule for this is:

-> If a turtle is created (wally in this example) the moves of this turtle (wally.Right) only start when all previous movements have ended.
+> If an object is created (wally in this example) the moves of this object (wally.Right) only start when all previous movements have ended.

 The example below works with both options:

 ![Woopec C# Turtle Graphics Animation Demo](/assets/images/WoopecAnimation.gif)

-* At first the green turtle (`seymour1`) is created and draws a "W".
-Then this turtle is hidden.
+* At first the green object (`seymour1`) is created and draws a "W".
+Then this object is hidden.
-* Then five bird-shaped turtles are created: woopec1, woopec2, ..., woopec5
+* Then five bird-shaped objects are created: woopec1, woopec2, ..., woopec5
 * The five woopecs draw the two "o"s, the "p", "e" and "c".
-* After that a *new* green turtle (`seymour2`) is created (at the same position as the first green turtle) and this turtle moves right and draws the stars.
+* After that a *new* green object (`seymour2`) is created (at the same position as the first green object) and this object moves right and draws the stars.
 * Parallel to the movement of seymour2, the five woopecs turn around a little bit and move forward to the right.

 The code for this roughly looks like this: